gromnitsky/minirake/README.md

 # Mruby & Self-Contained Minirake

 mruby repo contains an ultra lightweight version of Rake, called minirake.
-Unfortunately it depends on full version of Ruby & doesn't work with mruby.
+Unfortunately it has a couple of bugs + depends on full version of Ruby with stdlib.

 I thought that it'll be nice to have rake that doesn't require any Rubies installed.
-With mruby it's possible to produce stand-alone executables (albeit somewhat tricky).
+With mruby it's possible to produce standalone executables (albeit somewhat tricky).

 Original Rake has grown fat over the years & it's a quite big program now.
-Porting it to mruby is in my TODO list (near the end of it).
+Porting it to mruby is a daunting task.
 But if you just want something that is syntactically nicer than GNU Make & works w/o any dependencies, try minirake.

 *This is an experiment.
 Do some tests before using it in your daily tasks.*